raiden-network/raiden/docs/overview_and_guide.rst

 To fire up Raiden you need at least
  1. a synced **Ethereum Node** - using geth, parity or infura
  2. an **Ethereum keystore file** - whereas the address holds ETH, RDN, and the ERC20 token you want to transfer
- 3. the address of your favorite **pathfinding service** - local routing is possible but no recommended

 We will provide you with the necessary cli arguments step by step.
 Full example is at the end of the page.